pha5echange/eng-tools/README.md

 10) 'eng_plot_artists' uses the file ouput by ‘eng multi plot’ (moved to ‘data/’ and renamed as ‘eng multi plot data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.

+11) 'eng_graph' converts the genres to set()s containing 'artists' as elements.
+It then finds all intersections based upon shared artists.

 MANIFEST:

 (1) en_genre.py